 The treatment of astigmatism depends on the type of astigmatism and the candidacy of the patient for the treatment.
-Depending on these factors, different types of refractive laser eye surgeries are used to improve the condition of eyes or correct astigmatism completely.
+Depending on these factors, different types of refractive laser eye surgeries are used to improve the condition of the eyes or correct astigmatism completely.

 The advanced version of LASIK treatment, the Femto-LASIK surgery is almost similar to the procedure of traditional LASIK.
-The thing which separates it is the use of extremely precise and accurate femtosecond laser which is computer-driven and corrects refractive errors cataract, astigmatism etc. The benefit of having femtosecond laser usage in the LASIK treatment is that it offers better stability to the cornea and works for a longer period of time.
+The thing which separates it is the use of an extremely precise and accurate femtosecond laser which is computer-driven and corrects refractive errors cataract, astigmatism, etc. The benefit of having femtosecond laser usage in the LASIK treatment is that it offers better stability to the cornea and works for a longer period of time.

-When we see the procedure of conventional LASIK and Femto-LASIK, the common thing between them is that they both are dependent on the creation of a corneal flap, SMILE is the flapless and minimally invasive procedure for the Astigmatism’s treatment.
+When we see the procedure of conventional LASIK and Femto-LASIK, the common thing between them is that they both are dependent on the creation of a corneal flap, SMILE is the flapless and minimally invasive procedure for Astigmatism’s treatment.
 As a technically advanced procedure, it has benefits over Femto-LASIK treatment as well.
-Patients who have dry eyes, intolerance to contact lens, thin corneas or even those whose candidacy for LASIK was not approved.
+Patients who have dry eyes, intolerance to contact lens, thin corneas, or even those whose candidacy for LASIK was not approved.